Zensey/go-pool-of-workers/README.md

 # pool-of-workers

 This is simplistic pool of workers implementation for Golang.
+The key difference is abscence of a common job queue as there is only a queue of idle workers.

 All you need to do is:
  * a job executor (Runner), a specific code which handles a unit of work
  * a callback, providing workers with a job-units (fnJobProvider)